Oh was this a frustrating recipe to perfect.

 I tried testing with bread flour after seeing a few ‘ultimate’ recipes that used it but found that all-purpose worked just as well.
 Since AP flour is more readily available, I stuck with that to make things easiest for you.

 I find that sour cream adds such a lovely richness and balance of flavor to cupcakes, so I just had to include it here.
+I think it definitely works best, but full fat plain Greek yogurt also makes a fine substitute.

 This recipe actually creates a chocolate Swiss Buttercream, which involves cooking egg whites and sugar over a double boiler.
 Don’t let that intimidate you, I have a full step-by-step video showing you how to make Swiss Buttercream here.
 Yes, it is extra work.
 Yes, it is absolutely positively worth it!!
 Swiss buttercream is sooo much lighter, creamier, and smoother than American buttercream.
 Plus, it’s not quite so sweet and sugary.
 However, if you still want to use American buttercream instead here’s a helpful buttercream post.